 - Creative prompts if you want them

 - A cheerleader.
 A mirror.
-A friend who gets it.
+A friend who gets it

-- This is *creative companionship *- the gentle kind that helps you keep jiggling even when the world feels still.
+- This is creative companionship - the gentle kind that helps you keep jiggling even when the world feels still

 💶 PRICINGI want this to feel light, flexible, and accessible.
 So there are options:

-• €25/month — cancel anytime
+• €20/month — cancel anytime

-• €65 for 3 months
+• €50 for 3 months

-• €120 for 6 months
+• €120 for 12 months

 INK & ECHO

-HOW THEY'RE MADEEach card begins as a story, captured in motion, made with care.
-The image is printed on 290gsm archival photo paper and then mounted by hand onto 350gsm professional-grade photo card, giving it a beautifully weighted, premium feel.Every card is created one by one, by me, and shipped by me - no mass production, no outsourcing, just a human touch from start to finish.A5 in size, to preserve the emotion and detail.
+HOW THEY'RE MADEEach fine-art card begins as a story, captured in motion, made with care.The image is printed on 290gsm archival photo paper and then mounted by hand onto 350gsm professional-grade photo card, giving it a beautifully weighted, premium feel.Every card is created one by one, by me, and shipped by me - no mass production, no outsourcing, just a human touch from start to finish.A5 in size, to preserve the emotion and detail.
 Each one comes with a crisp white envelope and is protected in a recycled plastic sleeve.Each card includes a printed copy of its story, hand-signed by me, so the tale travels with the image, from my hands to yours.

 THE ADHD OLYMPICS